OpenFireSource/AlarmWorkflow/README.md

 License
 =============

 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
-See gpl-3.0.txt for further information.
+See License.txt for further information.

     AlarmWorkflow - Alarmfax processing and task scheduling application Copyright (C) 2012	The AlarmWorkflow-Team